skabeche/php-mvc/README.md

 ## Overview

 Simple MVC system created with PHP for demo purposes.
-On the front-end side, it utilizes Tailwind and Vanilla JavaScript.
+On the front-end side, it utilizes Vite, Tailwind and Vanilla JavaScript.
 It still needs many improvements, changes and testing, I do not think the system is ready for production but give it a try.

 ## Requirements